Kosovo Security Force: Logistics Command

 The Logistics Command of the KSF is responsible for providing logistical, as well as medical support to the other units of the KSF.
 It is based in Pristina in the Adem Jashari garrison.

 Training and Doctrine Command

 The Training and Doctrine Command is responsible for recruiting and training KSF's new cadets.
-The Center for University Studies - Kosovo's Defence Academy and the International Center for Search and Rescue Training are also managed by this Command.
+The Centre for University Studies – Kosovo's Defence Academy and the International Centre for Search and Rescue Training are also managed by this Command.

+Aviation

+The Kosovo Security Force is building its air defence capabilities.
+It currently possesses a series of UAVs and UCAVs and is in the process of purchasing air-defence capabilities and aircraft.
+In January 2025, it was announced that Kosovo's minister of defence had reached an agreement with US State Department officials for the acquisition of several UH-60 Black Hawk helicopters.
+Kosovo currently has 3 air bases, and 15+ pilots and it is continuously training new pilots in the Albania, Turkey, and the United States.